CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 ## About WebView controls

-The **WebView** control for Windows Forms applications is located in the **Microsoft.Toolkit.Win32.UI.Controls.WinForms** namespace and is a subclass of [Control](https://docs.microsoft.com/dotnet/api/system.windows.forms.control).
+The **WebView** control for Windows Forms applications is located in the **Microsoft.Toolkit.Win32.UI.Controls.WinForms** namespace and it is a subclass of [Control](https://docs.microsoft.com/dotnet/api/system.windows.forms.control).

 The **WebView** control for WPF applications is located in the **Microsoft.Toolkit.Win32.UI.Controls.WPF** namespace.

 Additional related types (such as event args classes) are provided in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

-Internally, these controls wrap the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class, so they provide a subset of members from that class.
+Internally, these controls wrap the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class, so they provide a subset of members from the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class.
 The [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) is similar to the [WebView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.webview) class, but it is designed to run out of process in a desktop application (such as a WPF or Windows Forms application) and it supports a smaller set of members.

 Unless specified otherwise in this article, the documentation for the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class applies to the WPF and Windows Forms **WebView** controls.
 This article links to reference pages for the UWP [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class for more information about most members.